mox692/tokio/proposal.md

    *  Maybe we could start having only one global ring, for simplicity.
 3. Further improvements, such as
    * Sharding rings for multi-threaded runtime (having one ring per thread)
-   * Support more uring Ops
+   * Increase fs api adapted to io_uring
    * Smarter batching logic for submission
    * Utilize registered buffers, registered file
 4. Use io_uring as a default in `File::new`, `fs::read`, `fs::write` etc.